chrispsn/mesh/README.md

   - `i` (the row's index)
   - `t` (the table).

-Create an array or object by clicking on a value a cell and pressing `Ctrl + Alt + t`.
+Create an array or object by clicking on an empty cell or value cell and pressing `Ctrl + Alt + t`.

 You can then add or delete columns or rows: